 National NROTC Scholarship (Navy Option)

-Selected applicants for the NROTC scholarship program are awarded scholarships through a highly competitive national selection process.
-The recipient will be commissioned a naval officer upon graduation and is obligated to a minimum of 5 years active duty in the U.S. Navy, based on assigned designator.
+The national scholarship program is awarded through a highly competitive national selection process.
+The scholarship recipient will be commissioned a naval officer upon graduation and is obligated to a minimum of 5 years active duty in the U.S. Navy, based on assigned designator.
 The scholarship recipient will receive full tuition and other financial benefits including class fees, a textbook stipend and a monthly stipend for subsistence.
 NROTC scholarships do not pay for room and board or personal items such as computers.

 Applicants for National NROTC scholarships must meet these eligibility requirements: